skang06/bayarea_ue_poverty/README.md

-# Analysis of Unemployment Rates, Poverty Rates, and Life Expectancy in Bay Area California with Vital Signs Data
+# Analysis of Unemployment, Poverty, and Life Expectancy in Bay Area, California with Vital Signs Data

 ## Background